-It is not known when Arthur enlisted in the 2/5th Battalion, which was a Territorial Force Battalion at the start of Word War 2.
+Arthur enlisted in the 2/5th Battalion, Queen’s Royal (West Surrey) Regiment, which was a Territorial Force Battalion at the start of World War 2, on 7th January 1943.
 The Territorial Force had been disbanded after the First World War, but reconstituted as the Territorial Army (TA) in 1921.

 In 1938, the TA battalions were ordered to double their strength.
 The Queen’s Battalions formed into two brigades; 131 (Queen’s) Brigade was made up of the 1/5th, 1/6th and 1/7th Queen’s and Arthur’s 169 (Queen’s) Brigade was made up of 2/5th, 2/6th and 2/7th Queen’s.

 All six Territorial battalions fought in France in 1940 and were involved in the Battle of Dunkirk where they suffered heavy casualties due to the men having very little training.

 Arthur’s 169 Brigade became the Lorried Infantry Brigade of 7 Armoured Division (the “Desert Rats”) after the Battle of El Alamein.